r0bis/ExData_Plotting1/README.md

 Coursework 1
 =====================================================

 This is coursework Nr.
 1 for the Exploratory Data Analysis course.
-Deadline is _BEFORE 11:30 PM UTC on Sunday 10/05/2015_.
+Deadline is _BEFORE July 24, 11:59 PM PDT on Sunday_.

 **Objective:** Create 4 R scripts that would produce 4 plots, using base graphics in R.